Winzum/winzum.github.io/content/_index.md

 My name is Lennart van Winzum, {{< currentage >}} years old, Linguist and Tech-enthousiast.
 I've always liked trying different things to acquire knowledge that was placed outside my comfort zone, which led to my broad and interdisciplinary curriculum.
 I'm particulary interested in the overlap between communication and technology.

-I'm currently an [OutSystems](https://www.outsystems.com/) Developer, which is a Low-Code development platform.
+I'm currently a .Software Engineer primarily utilising Microsoft SQL Server.

 In my free time I like to do different sports (cycling/running/swimming), I will read a book or play the guitar.